 It is highly recommended that you participate in the orientation course.
 If you cannot participate, please inform the student affairs department:

 To ensure security at EAMT a magnetic entrance card system has been established.
 The cards are required for use of the premises and for receiving the keys for the rehearsal rooms/studios.
 Ask for a magnetic entrance card as soon as you arrive at the Academy.
-Cards are issued and activated by the assistant to the administrative and financial director, Tiiu Paloviir (room C-108).
+Cards are issued and activated by administrators.

 The Use of Rooms in the EAMT